Bricks & Brownstone: The New York Row House (Hardcover)

 Dylan Chandler is a native New Yorker and photographer.
 He shoots for a mix of commercial and editorial clients.

-“A bible for buffs, architects, and preservationists” – Judith Thurman, writing for the New Yorker
+“A bible for buffs, architects, and preservationists” – Judith Thurman, The New Yorker

 “Classic” – New York Magazine